Android-BD/learn-a-foreign-language/README.md

 ## Features to come

 - Logout (available on Android and the website) - **0.2**
-- See the examples and further details when the word was swiped left (alongside the meanings) - **0.2**
+- See the word itself, its examples and further details when the word was swiped left (alongside the meanings) - **0.2**
 - Reset password (available on the website) - **0.3**
+- Send an email to new users to validate their email, containing a link to enable the account (API) - **0.3**
 - Users can create lists (available on Android) - **0.4**
 - Users can add words to one, many or zero list (available on the website) - **0.4**
 - Users can share their lists (available on the website) - **0.5**